 1. Your pension provider pays your drawdown into your UK bank account

-3. The baht arrives in your Thai bank account within 1-2 hours
+3. The baht arrives in your Thai bank account according to the provider's live delivery estimate

 Option 2: QROPS (Qualifying Recognised Overseas Pension Scheme)

-QROPS lets you transfer your UK pension to an overseas scheme that meets HMRC's requirements.
+QROPS can let you transfer UK pension savings to an overseas scheme that meets HMRC's requirements.
+The receiving scheme must be checked against HMRC's current recognised overseas pension schemes list before any transfer is considered.

 Why people consider QROPS: